Best Crypto Exchanges in New Zealand

 1. Independent Reserve

-The platform sets the standard with its best-in-class Over-The-Counter (OTC) desk, providing institutional investors access to deep liquidity for orders exceeding 100k NZD.
+IR sets the standard with its exceptional OTC desk, providing institutional investors access to deep liquidity for orders exceeding $100K NZD.
 Its commitment to safety and ethical trading practices is further evidenced by strict adherence to financial standards, annual audits, and ISO 27001 certification.
-Independent Reserve is not just regarded for operational excellence but also for prioritising customer safety and satisfaction.
+Additional services include a tax calculator and an API for automated trading.

-• Fees: Starting at a 0.5% trading fee with volume-based discounts that go as low as 0.02% per trade.
+• Fees: The trading fee starts at 0.5%, and volume-based discounts can go as low as 0.02% per trade.

 • Regulation & Licensing: Regulated and licensed by AUSTRAC and ASIC in Australia, and available to investors in NZ.

-• NZD Deposit Methods: Bank transfer, SWIFT, debit card and PayPal.
+• NZD Deposit Methods: Bank transfer, SWIFT, debit card and credit card.

 Independent Reserve New Zealand